Advice about Covid-19 (coronavirus)

 What is our Customer cancellation Policy?

-The position with our customers is that we are open for business as usual and are taking the necessary precautions and advice from Public Health England.
+The position with our customers is that we are open for business in some areas of our facilities and are taking the necessary precautions and advice from Public Health England.
 This is a unique situation for us and we want to maintain our good customer relationships so have agreed we will relax our terms and conditions in this interim period.
 If hirers need to cancel, we are offering for their bookings to be moved and therefore any payments or deposits made will not be lost, refunds will be issued if the booking cannot be moved to an alternative date.
 As mentioned, we are monitoring Public Health England advice and will review our policy if circumstances arise where we are obliged to cancel bookings.

 We appreciate that this is new territory for us all but we are monitoring the situation daily on any impact on the staff and the business.